jWebTools: open-source project

 Setup begins with creating the WebImg objects and their generated CSS.
 A list of these objects is needed for Slider's invocation along with other Slider options.

-Like all other jWebTools elements Slider is easy to use.
+Like all other oowebtools elements Slider is easy to use.
 A typical invocation is like this:

 Sliders don't automatically transition among images.
-However this behavior is easily accomplished using a simple javascript "driver" (included in the repo).
+However this behavior is easily accomplished using a simple javascript "driver" (included as the sliderJS method).

 A predefined page